sheeshKAAN/HTML5/README.md

 -  **Backend**
 The backend is managed throughout the web server and is the part that users cannot see.
 The backend contains transfers such as database data and server-side programming.
 Technologies used in the backend development process include languages ​​such as PHP, Python, Ruby and Java.
 -  **Database**
--  The database allows storing and managing data used in web applications.
+The he database allows storing and managing data used in web applications.
 There are two main types of databases: SQL and NoSQL.
 These types include popular database systems such as MySQL, PostgreSQL, MongoDB and Couchbase.